-Central Florida boasts five regional airports in Lakeland, Bartow, Winter Haven, Lake Wales and Davenport.
+Central Florida boasts four general aviation airports in Lakeland, Bartow, Winter Haven, and Lake Wales.
 All provide a full range of corporate and private aviation services, and several are also connected to rail spurs, and industrial parks.

 Several of our regional airports are also ideal for major companies like Drakken International to call home.

 Central Florida has earned the distinction of having the most rail miles of any community in Florida.
 Excluding rail spurs, Polk County has 20 rail lines comprised of more than 330 miles of mainline track.